 One of the most prominent names when it comes to aviation, Alberto Santos-Dumont was a well-known Brazilian aviator.
 He captured the attention of Americans and Europeans with his airship flights.
-Alberto was the first to achieve flight of a powered airplane with his 14-bis biplane in Europe.
+Dumont was the first to achieve flight of a powered airplane with his 14-bis biplane in Europe.

-Born on the 20th of July in 1873, Alberto was the heir of a rich family who produced coffee.
+Born on the 20th of July in 1873, Alberto Santos-Dumont was the heir of a rich family who produced coffee.
 His birthplace was in the village of Cabangu in the State of Minas Gerais in Brazil.
 Today, this farm still exists and is called the Santos-Dumont farm.
 He was the 6th out of eight children, and while he was still young, he was taught how to drive the locomotive and steam tractors which were used in the family plantation in Sao Paulo.
 He had always been fascinated by machinery and in his autobiography he wrote how he had dreamt of flying.

 His father was a French-born engineer and made use of the best possible labor-saving machines and inventions on his property.
 Because of this, Alberto’s father amassed a huge fortune and was also sometimes called the “coffee king of Brazil.”
 Alberto initially received education from private teachers as well as his parents which was normal for wealthy families at that time.
 For a while he studied at the “Colégio Culto à Ciência” in Campinas.